How to Reduce MPLS Cost with SD-WAN

-MPLS (Multi-Protocol Label Switching) has been one of the primary methods for carriers and Internet service providers to provide premium point to point connectivity for businesses.
-The primary use case of MPLS links is connecting various branch offices to each other, i.e. connecting private networks over layer-2, i.e. the delivery of packets are done according to the layer-2 labels that are attached to the packets as opposed to using the layer-3 IP addressing based scheme for delivering the packets to their destination.
-Since only this private network understands the layer-2 labels and since the public Internet doesn’t understand those layer-2 labels, MPLS networks do not naturally connect to public Internet.
-However, usually, one termination point of the MPLS network is designed to be in the data-center (or head-quarter office) where there exists a backhaul connectivity to the public Internet that speaks layer-3.
-So it becomes possible for the branch offices to connect to the public Internet via getting to the data-center backhaul via the MPLS transport.
+MPLS (Multi-Protocol Label Switching) has been one of the primary methods for carriers and Internet service providers to provide premium point-to-point connectivity for businesses.
+The primary use case of MPLS links is connecting various branch offices to each other, which is done by connecting private networks over layer-2 and attaching layer-2 labels to the packets as opposed to using the layer-3 IP addressing based scheme for delivering the packets to their destination.
+Since only this private network understands the layer-2 labels and since the public Internet doesn’t understand those layer-2 labels (the Internet speaks layer-3), MPLS networks do not naturally connect to the public Internet.
+However, one termination point of the MPLS network is often designed to be in the data center (or headquarter office) where there exists a backhaul connectivity to the public Internet.
+So, it becomes possible for the branch offices to connect to the public Internet via the data center backhaul using MPLS transport.

-This is all and well, however, you can imagine the limitations on performance for the branch offices for Internet access, as the in most cases the premium cost MPLS pipe will be the bottleneck.
+This is all well and good.
+However, you can imagine the limitations on performance for the branch offices for Internet access, as in most cases the premium cost MPLS pipe will be the bottleneck.
 For all practical purposes, the MPLS speeds will be significantly lower compared to the backhaul speed at the data-center.
 Of course, one can upgrade the MPLS network to increase the speed, however, MPLS services are notoriously expensive and bumping up to the next tier is usually out of the question because of cost limitations.

 With SD-WAN devices in the offices, businesses can either add cost effective bandwidth, or in some cases, fully replace their MPLS networks with SD-WAN.
 Because of the agility built into some of the SD-WAN solutions, the application flows are intelligently managed and routed around network problems, therefore raising the quality of the WAN links beyond their standalone SLAs.
-As an example a single WAN link may have 3 nines reliability, however, combining 3 such WAN links will raise the reliability to 6 nines well beyond a single MPLS reliability.
+As an example, a single WAN link may have three nines reliability, however, combining three such WAN links will raise the reliability to six nines – well beyond typical MPLS reliability.

-IT managers interested in dealing with their MPLS cost that is getting out of control, should consider adding SD-WAN capability to their networks to gain the ability to inject cost effective bandwidth resources without reducing their SLAs and connectivity quality.
+IT managers interested in dealing with their out of control MPLS costs, should consider adding SD-WAN capability to their networks to gain the ability to inject cost effective bandwidth resources without reducing their SLAs and connectivity quality.

 Mushroom Networks is the provider of Broadband Bonding appliances that put your networks on auto-pilot.
 Application flows are intelligently routed around network problems such as latency, jitter and packet loss.
 Network problems are solved even before you can notice.